Coast Guard, DHS.

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

 (b) Regulations.
+This safety zone is being established to protect the boating public during a planned fireworks display.
 In accordance with the general regulations in § 165.23 of this part, entry into the zone is prohibited unless authorized by the Coast Guard Captain of the Port, Chicago, or the designated Patrol Commander.

-Captain, U.S. Coast Guard, Captain of the Port Chicago.
+Commander, U.S. Coast Guard, Acting Captain of the Port Chicago.

 BILLING CODE 4910-15-P